 “Every time you hear someone cheer, that’s a box being packed,” explains 17-year-old volunteer, Aimee Rodin.
 “There are starving people around the world.
 The fact that we can help those people is amazing.”

-Every year, Meals from the Heartland (MFTH) — one of Convoy of Hope’s largest partners — packs out Des Moines, Iowa’s, Hy-Vee Hall with 15,000 volunteers like Aimee to pack millions of meals over four days for Convoy of Hope’s Children’s Feeding Initiative.
+Every year, MFTH — one of Convoy of Hope’s largest partners — packs out Des Moines’ Hy-Vee Hall with 15,000 volunteers like Aimee to pack millions of meals over four days for Convoy of Hope’s Children’s Feeding initiative.

-“Every package feeds six people and every box feeds 216 people,” says Dan Koestner, a volunteer.
+“Every package feeds six people, and every box feeds 216 people,” says volunteer Dan Koestner.
 As a partner at a major accounting firm, Koestner thinks the numbers behind hunger don’t add up.
 “With the kind of abundance we have in the world, it’s not logical that we have as many hungry people as we do.”

-Jerry Armstrong, MFTH board chairman concurs.
+Jerry Armstrong, MFTH Board Chairman, concurs.
 “Over the next few days, this is the hunger fighting capitol of the world,” says Armstrong, as he enters the packing area with a brand new shift of volunteers.
-“Yesterday, we finished our first million meals.
+“Yesterday, we finished our first 1 million meals.
 Today, we’re starting our second million.”